clusterfudge/piku/docs/ENV.md

 * `PYTHON_VERSION` (int): Forces Python 3

+Piku automatically detects the package installer to use:
+- Uses `pip` by default with requirements.txt
+- Uses `uv` when a `uv.lock` file is present in the project root (provides faster dependency installation)

 ### Node

 * `NODE_VERSION`: installs a particular version of node for your app if `nodeenv` is found on the path.
 Optional; if not specified, the system-wide node  package is used.